open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-contribution.md

-# Contribute to Edge Microvisor Toolkit
+# Edge Microvisor Toolkit Contribution Guide

 Edge Microvisor Toolkit is open source and always welcomes an active community to support adding new features, optimizing, and improving security.